 “What is the MCAT?
 Is it okay to change your mind about your concentration?
 How do you manage your time?”
-These were just some of the questions that came up in our latest alumni panel hosted by Claudia Schiavo (Class of 2014) (current NYU anthropology student and on her way to medical school) and Antonio Gil de Rubio (Class of 2016) (current UPR student just coming back from a Brown University transfer).
+These were just some of the questions that came up in our latest alumni panel hosted by Claudia Schiavo (Class of 2014), current NYU anthropology student and on her way to medical school and Antonio Gil de Rubio (Class of 2016), current UPR student who just returned from a Brown University transfer.

-Claudia shared that the best thing Robinson offered her were her teachers.
-She believes they worked as her mentors and helped guide her in the direction of the career of her dreams while teaching her valuable life skills like how to prioritize and balance her life.
-Antonio, on the other, values the extracurricular activities the most.
+Claudia shared that the best thing Robinson offered her was her teachers.
+She believes they worked as her mentors and helped guide her towards her dreams while teaching her valuable life skills like how to prioritize and balance her life.
+Antonio, on the other hand, values the extracurricular activities the most.
 He believes the rich activities and organizations at Robinson will keep students motivated to enroll in different organizations in their college life.

 Students and teachers were eager to ask alumni about their experiences and what they’d been up to after graduation.
 Time management, organizational skills, internship opportunities, job offers and the new challenges they face as adults were just some of the topics that came up during the discussion.
 Alums expressed their deep gratitude for the education they received at Robinson, considered by many the best school in Puerto Rico – a 115-year institution that offers students a 21st-century education that develops the critical skills needed to succeed in today’s global society.